Van der Graaf Generator: Formation and early years (1967–69)

-Meanwhile, Mercury refused to let the band record, and at the same time Stratton-Smith refused to let the other members of the band sign to Mercury too, as he did not think the deal was fair to the band (only Hammill remained now of the original three who had signed with Mercury).
+Meanwhile, Mercury refused to let the band record, and at the same time Stratton Smith refused to let the other members of the band sign to Mercury too, as he did not think the deal was fair to the band (only Hammill remained now of the original three who had signed with Mercury).
 On top of that in late January 1969 the band's van and equipment were stolen.
 The theft aggravated their financial difficulties.
-Although the band was touring successfully, which included a concert in February at the Royal Albert Hall in support of Jimi Hendrix, it broke up in June after playing a final gig at Nottingham's Pop & Blues Festival on 10 May entirely with borrowed equipment.
+Although the band was touring successfully, which included a concert in February at the Royal Albert Hall in support of Jimi Hendrix, they broke up in June after playing a final gig at Nottingham's Pop & Blues Festival on 10 May entirely with borrowed equipment.
 John Peel, who was compering the show, announced their break-up to the audience.

 In July 1969, Hammill had begun performing solo at the Marquee Club in London, and since there was no group, he decided to record what was intended to be his first solo album at Trident Studios on 31 July and 1 August, with Banton, Evans, and Ellis as session musicians.
-However, through a deal worked out by Stratton-Smith, the album, The Aerosol Grey Machine, was released in September 1969 by Mercury under the group's name in return for releasing them from their contract.
+However, through a deal worked out by Stratton Smith, the album, The Aerosol Grey Machine, was released in September 1969 by Mercury under the group's name in return for releasing them from their contract.
 The album was initially only released in the United States with hardly any promotion at all, so sales were minimal, but the group decided to reform in the middle of the recording session.
 Ellis had already committed to joining Juicy Lucy and was replaced by Evan's former bandmate in The Misunderstood, Nic Potter.
 The band had also enjoyed flautist Jeff Peach's contributions to the album and wanted to recruit a further instrumentalist.
 "There was always the idea of having another melodic instrument," recalled Evans.
 "He [Banton]'ll play a solo, sure, and really give it something, but he doesn't want to do that all the time."
-Peach was approached to become a full-time member, but dropped out after one rehearsal as he didn't think his playing style fitted the band.
-The position was eventually filled by saxophonist and flautist David Jackson, who had previously played in a band called Heebalob with Smith.
-Hammill had already sat in with Heebalob at the Plumpton National Jazz Festival on 9 August, and, impressed by Jackson's playing, invited him to join the band, partly because he also needed a flatmate to help pay with the rent.
+Peach was approached to become a full-time member, but dropped out after one rehearsal, doubting that his playing style fitted the band.
+The position was eventually filled by saxophonist and flautist David Jackson, who had previously played alongside Smith in a band called Heebalob.
+Hammill had already sat in with Heebalob at the Plumpton National Jazz Festival on 9 August, and, impressed by Jackson's playing, invited him to join the band, partly because he also needed a flatmate to help to pay the rent.